jhildenbiddle/nth-grid/docs/index.md

 **Internet Explorer 9**

 - **CSS Calc() Limitations:** IE9 supports CSS calc() values up to 128 characters and will truncate values that exceed this length.
 Grids that require calc() values larger than 128 characters will therefore render incorrectly in this browser.
-This typically isn't an issue, although long calc() values can be generated when using the `order` setting with grids that contain a mix of fixed- and fluid-width columns, gutters and margins.
+This typically isn't an issue, although long calc() values can be generated when using the `order` setting with grids that contain a mix of fixed- and fluid-width columns, gaps and margins.

 **Internet Explorer 7/8**